Merzasphor/MWSE/docs/source/types/tes3moon.md

 ### `texture`

+*Read-only*.
 The texture to use for the moon.

 **Returns**: